-- If you accept credit cards for payment, you may want to consider setting a limit on allowable charges.
-The limit can be a dollar amount or a percentage of the total treatment charge; for example, $3,500, $5,000, or not more than 50 percent of the procedure cost.
-You may also want to consider requiring the patient to sign an appropriate HIPAA-compliant authorization prior to the procedure or treatment to ensure that you can provide the credit card company with any information requested regarding the nature and scope of the service in the event of a subsequent dispute.
+- Obtain the patient’s signature on an appropriate HIPAA-compliant authorization prior to any procedure or treatment charged on a credit card to ensure that you can provide the credit card company with any information requested regarding the nature and scope of the service in the event of a subsequent dispute.

-- Payment plans should be in writing, signed by the patient, and witnessed by an employee of the practice.
+- Secure written payment plans, signed by the patient, and witnessed by an employee of the practice.

-- Be sure to obtain a reference for credit applications.
+- Obtain a reference for patient credit applications.
 This will ultimately assist you in locating the patient if the account needs to be sent to a collection agency.

-- Put a specific time limit on any adjustments or revisions to the original procedure (such as 60 or 90 days from the original procedure date).
-Otherwise, a patient could come in years later and request a revision that was discussed when the procedure was first done.
+- Set a specific time limit on any adjustments or revisions to the original procedure (such as 60 or 90 days from the original procedure date).
+Otherwise, a patient could return years later and request a revision that was discussed when the procedure was first done.

-- It is always good practice to resolve financial disputes in an amicable and professional manner.
+- Follow the good practice of resolving financial disputes in an amicable and professional manner when possible.
 Clear communication of financial responsibility is critical.

 - Identify poor payers early and deal with the problem proactively.
-Do not wait until the situation reaches a crisis point that jeopardizes your doctor-patient relationship and creates a risk of adverse comments on social media.
-Maintaining a good doctor-patient relationship may help you avoid negative comments posted online or retaliatory lawsuits for medical malpractice.
+Do not wait until the situation reaches a crisis point that jeopardizes your provider-patient relationship and creates a risk of adverse comments on social media.
+Maintaining a good provider-patient relationship may help you avoid negative comments posted online or retaliatory lawsuits for professional